dganesan/mhealth-course/chapter3-activityrecognition/ch3-freq-domain-features.md

 _Figure 2: Energy in different frequency bands for accelerometer data collected during walking_

-Extending our focus beyond accelerometer data, gyroscope data can also offer valuable frequency domain insights, especially in the context of cycling:
+Extending our focus beyond accelerometer data, gyroscope data can also offer valuable frequency domain insights.
+For example, consider the context of detecting various actions in cycling such as:

 - **Pedal Rotations**: The dominant frequency extracted from gyroscopic data during cycling would correlate to the consistent rotations of the pedals.
 As a rider pedals in rhythmic cycles, the gyroscope captures this behavior, making the dominant frequency a pivotal feature for analysis.

 - **Change in Cycling Speeds**: Variations in cycling speed, like transitioning from a slow pedal to a rapid sprint, will exhibit different rhythmic patterns in the data.
 Understanding the dominant frequency in these cases helps ascertain the main cycling rhythm.

-### Concluding Thoughts

-Frequency domain features, although somewhat more intricate than their time-domain counterparts, are instrumental in discerning activities based on their rhythmic and cyclic attributes.
-From distinguishing between a leisurely stroll and a rapid sprint using dominant frequencies to identifying the energy of rhythmic activities like cycling using signal energy, these features are foundational in signal analysis and activity identification.
+Thus, frequency domain features, although somewhat more complicated than their time-domain counterparts, are instrumental in discerning activities based on their rhythmic and cyclic